Examples of viral haemorrhagic fevers (VHFs) include Lassa fever, Crimean-Congo haemorrhagic fever, Marburg and Ebola virus diseases.

 - 2 confirmed cases of Crimean-Congo haemorrhagic fever (1 in 2012 and 1 in 2014)

-- 3 cases of Ebola virus disease, all in healthcare workers who were working in Sierra Leone during the West Africa outbreak.
+- 1 case of Ebola virus disease in a healthcare worker who had been working in Sierra Leone during the West Africa outbreak (2 other Ebola cases were medically evacuated to the UK after diagnosis in Sierra Leone)